 That’s just the start of all of the bonuses you might not think of when considering a rafting trip.
 For more pleasant surprises and trip perks, check out our Why Choose Hells Canyon Raft page.

 There’s still time to book your next vacation!
-See all the COVID-19 precautions we are taking on our overnight rafting trips so you can get on the river this year.
 There’s no place better to be than in nature right now.
 You can even book a private trip just for your group.

-It’s also the perfect time to start planning for great things in 2021!
+It’s also the perfect time to start planning for great things in the summers to come!
 Book your family adventure for next year and have something to look forward to.
 Check out the river trips we offer on the Snake River through Hells Canyon or on the Salmon River.